ga-curriculum/javascript-scope/README.md

 ## Prerequisites

- - Control Flow in Javascript
+- Control Flow in JavaScript
- - Intro to Javascript Functions
+- Intro to JavaScript Functions

 ## Content